smacinnes/qoi-starter-project/README.md

 > In a subsequent lab, we're going to be building on the project, adding some tools that work best in Linux or MacOS.
 >
 > If you are using a Windows device, I've found WSL2 works pretty well.
-> I have tested this project on an Ubuntu WSL2 instance.
+> I have tested this project on an Ubuntu WSL2 instance from Windows 11.
 > Even the GUI image viewer works!

 ## Getting Started